Vim and Emacs ideas, rebuilt around AI

 An AI-native modal editor for the terminal.

-CodeClaws takes the durable ideas behind Vim and Emacs: modes, buffers, leader keys, panes, programmable commands, and local-first control, then gives the AI the same live context you have: editor, shell, git, tests, traces, and project rules.
+CodeClaws takes the durable ideas behind Vim and Emacs — modes, buffers, leader keys, panes, programmable commands — runs locally by default, or via any OpenAI-compatible API, and gives the AI the same live context you have: editor, shell, git, tests, traces, and project rules.

 Editing